-"The financial costs of this inactivity are estimated to be £7.4 billion per Vear" (Public Health England, year (Public Health England, 2014).
+"The financial costs of this inactivity are estimated to be £7.4 billion per year" (Public Health England, 2014).

 Behavioural patterns, such as lifestyle, and social circumstances, including housing, have a major impact on health.
 Health and life expectancy are largely determined by factors that can be changed (Figures 1 and 2).